 Being perhaps the most frequently asked question, we felt that this one deserved its own page!
 After all, you need to know what you are buying.

-While each plan in our collection may contain varying amounts of information (being that each designer or architect may choose to include different details), we hold ourselves to very high standards, and are confident that the plans we sell will meet or exceed your expectations in regards to quality and detail.
+While each plan in our collection contains varying amounts of information (being that each designer or architect may choose to include different details), we hold ourselves to very high standards and are confident that the plans we sell will meet or exceed your expectations in regards to quality and detail.

 Here’s what’s included in most sets we offer:

 - Foundation detail drawings (sometimes included on foundation plan page)

 - Window and door schedules

 - Construction notes (number and detail vary by plan)

 - Whole house cross-section (or multiple cross-sections if applicable)

 - Exterior elevations (sometimes interior elevations as well)

 - Wall details (typically drawn in sectional format)